-Statement of Expectations for CiP 11: The doctor is competent in recognising, assessing and managing non-emergency gynaecology and early pregnancy (Guidance for CiP 11)
+Statement of Expectations for CiP 11: The doctor is competent in recognising, assessing and managing non-emergency gynaecology and early pregnancy

+ST6-7 Meeting expectations

-ST6-7 Meeting A trainee who is meeting expectations will continue to make progress expectations in meeting the key skills covered in their earlier training.
+A trainee who is meeting expectations will continue to make progress in meeting the key skills covered in their earlier training.
 They will provide holistic care and work independently in clinic.
 They will be capable of leading the team in consultant's absence.
-They will support colleagues and the clinical team but may not actively seek this
+They will support colleagues and the clinical team, but may not actively seek this.
+They will be on track to meet all of the key skills in this CiP by the end of training.

-1. What would be appropriate experience taking account of the subspecialism for MFM subspecialty trainees for core CiPs 9 and 11?
-Give examples

-CiP 9:

-The trainees should be covering ST3-5s when on call and overseeing the management of emergency gynaecology patients.
+1. What would be appropriate experience for core CiPs 9 and 11 for MFM subspecialty trainees, taking into account the subspecialty?
+Give examples.
+CiP 9 The trainee should be covering ST3-5s when on call, and overseeing the management of emergency gynaecology patients.
 In particular, they should be able to recognise and provide emergency management of ectopic pregnancy, haemorrhagic shock due to miscarriage/post-operative haemorrhage and gynaecological sepsis.

-CiP 11:

-The trainee should be able to diagnose pregnancy location and diagnose and manage ovarian cysts.
-Trainees should demonstrate ongoing skills to manage women attending general gynaecology outpatient clinics.

-The trainee could use examples from obstetric cases to fulfil the requirements for this CiP.
-In obstetric practice they will be seeing women with gynaecological symptoms.
+CiP 11 The trainee should be able to diagnose pregnancy location, and diagnose and manage ovarian cysts.
+They should demonstrate ongoing skills to manage women attending general gynaecology outpatient clinics.
+The trainee can use examples from obstetric cases to fulfil the requirements for this CiP.
+In obstetric practice, they will be seeing women with gynaecological symptoms.
 Examples could include:

-- pelvic masses e.g. ovarian cysts in pregnancy referred for MDT opinion, - urogynaecological symptoms e.g. bladder care post-delivery, management of bladder injury at LSCS, - menopause and subfertility e.g. management of women with premature menopause who have had IVF with a donor egg and is now pregnant. - 2.
-Suggestions how MFM subspecialty trainees could obtain the appropriate experience
+Pelvic masses, e.g. ovarian cysts in pregnancy referred for MDT opinion Urogynaecological symptoms, e.g. bladder care post- delivery, management of bladder injury at LSCS Menopause and subfertility, e.g. management of women with premature menopause who have had IVF with a donor egg and are now pregnant.

+2. Suggestions on how MFM subspecialty trainees can obtain the appropriate experience.

-The trainee should have an allotted gynaecology supervisor who understands the specific gynaecology requirements of a maternal and fetal medicine subspecialist trainee
+The trainee should have an allotted gynaecology supervisor who understands the specific gynaecology requirements of an MFM subspecialist trainee

-CiP 9

-- Attendance at early pregnancy clinics with OSATS/Mini-CEX demonstrating their ability to scan and recognise an intrauterine pregnancy. - On call for gynaecology
+Synactorios y requirements of an initial subspectation trainee CiP 9 Attendance at early pregnancy clinics with OSATS/Mini- CEX demonstrating their ability to scan and recognise an intrauterine pregnancy On call for gynaecology CiP 11 Attendance at: Recurrent miscarriage clinic Follow up clinic for women with third degree tears Sexual health clinic

-Cip 11

-Attendance at:

-- Recurrent miscarriage clinic

-- Follow up clinic for women with 3rddegree tears

-- Sexual health clinic

-3. What would be possible evidence to achieve Level 5 entrustability?
+3. What would be possible evidence for level 5 entrustability?

-Could be evidenced by examples of:
+This can be evidenced by examples of:

-- CbD covering management of gynaecological sepsis/postoperative collapse - Mini-CEX - OSATS Three 'competent' OSATS for surgical management of ectopic pregnancy, only if not already achieved - OSATS Three 'competent' OSATS for ovarian cystectomy - NOTSS for managing the on call out of hours - Reflection on non-pregnant gynaecological conditions - Multisource feedback - TO2 - RCOG eLearning - Leading a critical incident review
+- CbD covering management of gynaecological sepsis/postoperative collapse - Mini-CEX - OSATS Three 'competent' OSATS for surgical management of ectopic pregnancy, only if not already achieved - OSATS Three 'competent' OSATS for ovarian cystectomy, only if not already achieved - NOTSS for managing the on call out of hours - Reflection on nonpregnant gynaecological conditions - Multisource feedback - TO2 - RCOG eLearning - Leading a critical incident review

-Appendix 1

-Key skills for CiPs 9 and 11
+Appendix 1: Key skills for CiPs 9 and 11